porobov/Million-Ether-Homepage-Docs/source/buy.rst

 - Go to TheMillionEtherHomepage.com/[somereferral] in your web browser and hover your cursor over a block.

-- Remember block coordinates shown in square brackets.
+- Find block coordinates shown in square brackets.

 .. image:: /img/browser_coordinates.png